Understanding Let-to-Buy Mortgages

 FAQs

-Yes, you can, although like many mortgage options in Scotland, there is likely to be less availability of lenders, which can make it more difficult to find suitable ones.
-If you’re looking for this type of deal in Scotland then it’s even more important to use a broker with knowledge and experience in setting up let-to-buy agreements locally.
+Yes, you can, although like many mortgage options in Scotland, lenders are likely to be less available, which can make it more difficult to find suitable ones.
+If you’re looking for this type of deal in Scotland, then it’s even more important to use a broker with knowledge and experience in setting up let-to-buy agreements locally.

 The majority of buy-to-let mortgages are interest-only, so that element of a let-to-buy setup will usually be interest-only and the residential element will typically be a repayment mortgage.
 However, depending on your preference, it may be possible to find both repayment and interest-only options offered for both mortgage products.

-One option would be to consider remortgaging to a buy-to-let and renting a new home, rather than buying one.
-This would give you more time to look for a new permanent home, or the option to wait until the value of your current home rises, before putting it on the market.
+One option is to consider remortgaging to a buy-to-let and renting a new home rather than buying one.
+This would give you more time to look for a new permanent home or the option to wait until the value of your current home rises before putting it on the market.

 If you’re only looking to rent out your home for a short time, some lenders will consider offering you a ‘consent to let’ arrangement, which typically allows you to rent out your home for up to a year without needing to remortgage onto a buy-to-let deal.
 Some lenders will increase your interest rate during the consent to let period, however.

-But there are added complexities with arranging two mortgages, so you should prepare for that and any potential delays that can come with it.
+Arranging two mortgages has added complexities, so you should prepare for that and any potential delays.

 Ask a quick question